serjaaa/lagrangian-betweenness/README.md

 ## Instructions

-1 - Change line 51 and 52 in `betw_computation.cpp` with the actual path to the folder named "Outputs", which is found inside code_Betweenness folder
+1 - Change line 51 and 52 in `betw_computation.cpp` with the actual paths of inputs and outputs folders

 2 - Do the same thing in the file `parameters.cpp` at line 322